dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

     ```

     This definition file uses the latest Anaconda (formerly Continuumio) `Miniconda3` base image from Docker and conda installs `minimap2`, `samtools`, and `bedtools` from the `bioconda` and `conda-forge` channels.

+>[!TIP]
+> A pre-built minimap2 container is available in the `/staging/groups/chtc_staff/` directory.
+You can copy it to your `/staging/<NetID>/genomics_tutorial/software/` directory using the command: `cp /staging/groups/chtc_staff/minimap2_08OCT2025_v1.sif /staging/<NetID>/genomics_tutorial/software/`.
+If copying the pre-built container, you can skip steps 3-6 below.

 3. Next we need to write our interactive apptainer build job submission script.
 This submit file allows you to _build_ a container image interactively on a dedicated build node.
 Copy and paste this block of text to a new file titled `minimap2_build.sub`.
 You can open up a text editor, such as `vim` or `nano` using a command like: `vim minimap2_build.sub`. **Make sure to replace `<image.def>` with the path to your `minimap2.def` file you created in step 2.**